 Your courses will address alcohol and drug abuse assessment and counseling, clinical evaluation, treatment planning, case management, and education for patients, families, and the greater community.
 The 8-course program ends with a 300-hour practicum that offers you an opportunity for on-the-job experience while also earning supervised hours that can be applied to qualify for state certification.

 Continue to a Degree

-Students who complete this 8-course certificate may choose apply their credits toward the A.S. in Human Services, completing their Associate’s Degree with just 8 more courses.
+Students who complete this 8-course substance abuse counselor certificate may choose to apply their credits toward the A.S. in Human Services, completing their associate degree with just 8 more courses.